yt-project/yt/CONTRIBUTING.rst

 If you just want to *look* at the source code, you may already have it on your computer.
-If you build yt using the install script, the source is available at ``$YT_DEST/src/yt-hg``.
+If you build yt using the install script, the source is available at ``$YT_DEST/src/yt-git``.
 See :ref:`source-installation` for more details about to obtain the yt source code if you did not build yt using the install script.

-The root directory of the yt Mercurial repository contains a number of subdirectories with different components of the code.
+The root directory of the yt git repository contains a number of subdirectories with different components of the code.
 Most of the yt source code is contained in the yt subdirectory.
 This directory its self contains the following subdirectories: